Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Introduction

 \section{Introduction}

-An analog-to-digital converter (ADC) is a critical element of data acquisition systems since it is responsible for the transformation of continuous-time analog observations from the physical world into some format that can be further processed or stored in digital signal processing (DSP) pipelines.
-The conversion process in conventional ADCs involves two operations: (1) a \emph{sampler} that acquires the amplitude of the continuous-time input at uniform time intervals, and (2) a \emph{quantizer} that maps the amplitude samples into a finite set of discrete values \cite{Eldar}.
-The sampling rate and quantizer resolution of an ADC are chosen according to some fidelity criterion and power consumption budget.
+An analog-to-digital converter (ADC) is a critical element of a data acquisition system because it is responsible for the transformation of continuous-time analog observations from the physical world into a format that can be further processed or stored in digital signal processing (DSP) pipelines.
+The conversion process in conventional ADCs involves three operations: (1) a \emph{sampler} that acquires the amplitude of the continuous-time input at uniform time intervals; (2) a \emph{quantizer} that maps the amplitude samples into a finite set of discrete values; and (3) an \emph{encoder} that converts the quantized values into binary representations \cite{Eldar}.
+The sampling rate and quantizer resolution of the ADC were chosen according to a fidelity criterion and a power consumption budget.
 Theoretically, the sampling rate requirement for alias-free reconstruction and the quantization resolution needed to achieve some distortion level are governed by the Shannon-Nyquist sampling theorem \cite{Shannon:1949} and the rate-distortion theory \cite{berger1971rate}, respectively.
 However, increasing these parameters also incurs a substantial increase in the ADC power consumption.
-More precisely, the ADC power consumption scales exponentially with the number of quantization bits and scales linearly with the sampling rate \cite{Walden:1999}.
+Specifically, the ADC power consumption scales exponentially with the number of quantization bits and linearly with the sampling rate \cite{Walden:1999}.

-Another important parameter that affects the performance of an ADC is the dynamic range (DR).
-Due to the finite number of quantization bits in an ADC, a trade-off exists between its dynamic range and its resolution.
-An input signal may drive the ADC into saturation if the DR of the input signal far exceeds the DR of the ADC.
-However, increasing the ADC range to accommodate high DR signals would increase the quantization step size.
-Weak input signals could be buried in the quantization noise.
-The presence of both weak and strong components in the input signal increases the required ADC resolution to achieve a specific fidelity criterion \cite{Laporte-Fauret:2018}.
+Another important parameter that affects the performance of an ADC is its dynamic range (DR).
+Owing to the finite number of quantization bits in an ADC, a trade-off exists between its dynamic range and resolution.
+An input signal may drive the ADC to saturation if the DR of the input signal exceeds the DR of the ADC.
+This issue can be mitigated by increasing the DR of the ADC.
+However, doing so under a fixed quantization bit budget increases the quantization noise power, causing weak input signals to be overwhelmed by the quantization noise.
+The presence of both weak and strong components in the input signal increases the ADC resolution required to achieve a specific fidelity criterion \cite{Laporte-Fauret:2018}.